What Are the Average Tenant Screening Costs?

 • Google Search – Type in the person’s name and “criminal history records.”
 Ignore the background check services and see if anything pops up for the tenant.

-All told, doing screening yourself will take time and will almost always result in less complete reporting.
+All told, completing screening yourself will take time and will almost always result in less complete reporting.
 The nominal costs of using a tenant screening company (and usually selecting their top package) are generally worth it to ensure you have accurate and complete information.

 tip